pretix/pretix-docs/docs/tutorial/products.md

 We will now create a discount ticket.
 We are going to base it on the "standard ticket" we just edited so that we don't have to repeat all the same steps.
 That means that the "reduced ticket" is not needed anymore.
-Navigate to [Your event] → "Products" → "Products".
-Click the red :btn:🗑: next to the reduced ticket and confirm that you want to delete it.
+We will navigate to [Your event] → "Products" → "Products", click the red :btn:🗑: next to the reduced ticket, and confirm that we want to delete it.
-This takes you back to the product overview.
+This takes us back to the product overview.
-Click the :btn:Clone: button next to the standard ticket in order to clone it.
+We will click the :btn:Clone: button next to the standard ticket in order to clone it.
-Name the new ticket "Discount ticket", provide a translation, and change the "default price" to a lower value such as 120 euros.
+We will name the new ticket "Discount ticket", provide a translation, and change the "default price" to 120.00 €.
-Leave the other options on this page unchanged and click the :btn:Save: button.
+We will leave the other options on this page unchanged and click the :btn:Save: button.

 A warning will now be displayed in a yellow box at the top of the page, saying:
 "Please note that your product will not be available for sale until you have added your item to an existing or newly created quota."
 This warning will also be displayed during the creation of subsequent products.
-You can ignore safely ignore it for now.
+We are going to ignore it for now.
-We will tell you how to add your products to a quota in the next section of this tutorial.
+We will tackle adding products to quotas in the next section.
 That will take care of the problem and make the warning go away.

-On the next page, adapt the "description" field so that it tells your customers what criteria they have to fulfill to get access to the discounted ticket.
+On the next page, we have to adapt the "description" field so that it tells our customers what criteria they have to fulfill to get access to the discounted ticket.
+Our description says the following:
-For example, tell them the ticket is only available if they provide a valid student ID or member ID.
+"This ticket is only valid if you provide a valid student ID or member ID during check-in."
-You may upload a different product picture on this site to better distinguish the discount ticket from the standard one.
+We will upload a different product picture on this site to better distinguish the discount ticket from the standard one.
-Switch to the "price" tab and change the original price to the price of the standard ticket, in our case 250 euros.
+We will then switch to the "price" tab and change the original price to the price of the standard ticket, i.e. 250.00 €.
-Switch to the "check-in and validity" tab and check the box next to "requires special attention".
+Then, we will to the "check-in and validity" tab and check the box next to "requires special attention".
-In the "check-in text" field, provide instructions for the person operating the check-in at your event.
+We have to provide instructions for the person operating the check-in at your event in the "check-in text" field.
+Our instruction will say the following:
-For example, tell them to only admit the attendee to the event if they can provide a valid student ID or member ID during check-in.
+"Only admit the attendee to the event if they can provide a valid student ID or member ID during check-in."
-Click the :btn:Save: button.
+We will then click the :btn:Save: button.

 We will now create a speaker ticket that is free, but requires manual approval before purchase.
 Navigate to [Your event] → "Products" → "Products".